Singapore Personalised Employment Pass (PEP) Guide

 • Leave Singapore

 The Singapore Personalised Employment Pass is a desirable choice if you are a qualified top professional.
-It is also an ideal visa choice for high-calibre executives as it allows more freedom and mobility within the employment market.
-Thereafter, it allows you to apply for Permanent Resident status and secure your goal of staying in the country.
+This visa is also ideal for high-caliber executives, as it gives you more freedom and mobility within the employment market.
+It then allows you to apply for Permanent Resident status and achieve your goal of staying in the country.

 MAKE YOUR MOVE TO SINGAPORE TODAY